Find out everything you need to know about puppies and their grooming needs.

 The benefits of puppy grooming

-• Reduces stress and blood pressure – in both of you
+- It should be a great bonding opportunity which stress and blood pressure – in both of you.

-• Helps you notice unusual lumps and bumps, parasites or scratches
+- Helps you notice unusual lumps and bumps, parasites or scratches/injuries – that can easily go unnoticed especially in the hairier breeds.

 How often should puppies be groomed?

-How often your puppy needs to be groomed depends on what kind of breed they are.
+How often your puppy needs to be groomed depends on what breed or type they are.
 Puppies with long hair may need to be groomed more often than puppies with short hair.
 This is because this hair gets dirtier earlier and matted more easily.
-Dogs with long ears, such as cocker spaniels, may need more attention to be paid to their ears; if any dirt is left there, it could lead to an ear infection.
-Remember not to clean your dog’s ears yourself, though, as they are very delicate; they will need the attention of a vet or groomer.
+Dogs with long ears, such as spaniels, may need more attention to be paid to their ears; if any dirt is left there, it could lead to an ear infection which will need the attention of a vet.
+So the answer is “it depends” – every dog is different as is their lifestyle.
+The best indication will be to ask their breeder (or the rescue centre_ as they will have plenty of grooming experience with their beloved breed.

-Such groomers usually have a range of services that you can choose from, such as bathing your puppy, cutting their hair, checking their eyes and ears to make sure they are clean, checking their nose to make sure it is moist and not cracked, and cleaning out their paws.
-They also check your puppy’s underbelly to make sure it is clean.
-These services may be useful to make sure your long-haired pup is in the best shape possible.
+usually have a range of services that you can choose from, such as bathing your puppy, cutting their hair, checking their eyes and ears to make sure they are clean, checking their nose to make sure it is moist and not cracked, cleaning out their paws, claw clipping etc. They also check your puppy’s underbelly to make sure it is clean.
+These services may be useful to make sure your long-haired pup is in the best condition possible.

 How old does a puppy have to be to be groomed?